aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_generatestochasticprogram.rst

 .. seealso::

-    -  Stochastic programming is discussed in Chapter 19 of the Language Reference.
+    -  Stochastic programming is discussed in :doc:`optimization-modeling-components/stochastic-programming/index` of the Language
+       Reference.

     -  The procedure :aimms:func:`GMP::Instance::Solve`.